To perform magic

 Vincent Greenhorn Kunibert and Magister

-The discovery and quantification of soul flops happened in Miyako Fluxum, who continued applied magic and technamagic research after the Borealian Declaration of Existential Independence.
+and technamagix researchers of Miyako Fluxum, where research in the fields of magic and technamagic was continued even after the Borealian Declaration of Existential Independence.

 The Soul Computer Age